Home / State Benefits / Arizona

 Arizona Veterans Benefits

-Beyond your federal VA disability compensation, Arizona offers its own benefits for veterans — property tax, education, vehicle, recreation.
+Beyond your federal VA disability compensation, Arizona offers its own benefits for veterans — property tax, income tax, education, employment, vehicle, recreation, veterans home, financial.
 Here's what Arizona veterans can claim, who qualifies, and how to apply.

 Not sure what your rating qualifies you for?
 Check your combined rating →